 Loop Electrosurgical Excision Procedure (LEEP) for Abnormal Cervical Cell Changes

 A loop electrosurgical excision procedure (LEEP) removes tissue from the cervix.
-You may have this done if you've had a Pap test that shows tissue that isn't normal.
+You may have this done if you've had a Pap test or colposcopy that shows tissue that isn't normal.

 During LEEP, your doctor will put a tool called a speculum into your vagina.
-It gently spreads apart the sides of your vagina.
+It opens the vagina a little bit.
 This lets your doctor see the cervix and inside the vagina.
 A special fluid is sometimes put on your cervix to make certain areas easier to see.

 You may get a shot of medicine to numb the cervix.
-You may feel a cramp when you have the shot.
+You may feel cramps when you have the shot.
 You may also get pain medicine.

 You may have mild cramps for several hours after LEEP.
 A dark brown discharge during the first week is normal.
 You may have some spotting for about 3 weeks.